Buy a House Without Making Big Money Mistakes

 Buying a House You Can Afford

-As I mentioned earlier, buying a house is probably of the biggest financial commitments you’ll ever make.
+As I mentioned earlier, buying a house is probably one of the biggest financial commitments you’ll ever make.
 You want to find something that meets your needs but also a home that won’t put you in the poor house for decades to come.
 So here’s a look at figuring out how much you can afford and some ways to help stretch your dollars to get more house for less.

 - 3 Ways to Buy More House for Less Money